Puerto Rico

 The Island of Enchantment

-Puerto Rico, also known as "La Isla del Encanto" (The Island of Enchantment) and "La Perla del Caribe" (The Pearl of the Caribbean), is a territory of the United States located in the eastern Caribbean.
-With a land area of 8,870 square kilometers and a population of 3.2 million inhabitants, it offers a fascinating combination of history, culture, and natural landscapes.
+Puerto Rico, lovingly called "La Isla del Encanto" (The Island of Enchantment) and "La Perla del Caribe" (The Pearl of the Caribbean), is a U.S. territory nestled in the eastern Caribbean.
+Spanning 8,870 square kilometers and home to approximately 3.2 million residents, Puerto Rico captivates visitors with its vibrant history, rich culture, and breathtaking natural beauty, earning its place as one of the world’s most enchanting destinations.

 History